Schin-Date/Notes_on_RQFT_for_LEPS_TBS/README.md

 # RQFT
-Private notes on relativistic quantum field theory.
+A text on relativistic quantum field theory.